laolintou/scPEFT/README.md

 ```
 Accuracy: XXX, Precision: XXX, Recall: XXX, Weighted F1: XXX
 -------------------------------------------------------------
-                  precision    recall    f1-score    support
+                accuracy   precision    recall    f1-score    support
-XX cell type         -            -          -          -
+XX cell type         -         -          -          -           -
 ...
 ...

+              accuracy                               -           -
+             macro avg         -          -          -           -
+          weighted avg         -          -          -           -
 ```
 Accuracy: weighted Accuracy based on number of each cell type,

-Precision: weighted Precision based on number of each cell type,
+Precision: weighted Precision based on number of each cell type

-Recall: weighted Recall based on number of each cell type, Weighted F1: weighted Recall based on number of each cell type
+Recall: weighted Recall based on number of each cell type

+Weighted F1: weighted Recall based on number of each cell type

 ## Data preparation
 All data used in this study are publicly available.